 This is how the Install App dialog will look like once your App goes live.

-He believes that legitimising current growers, without suppressing their formalisation into the market through unrealistic operational regulations, is a key step in moving forward.
-While the first draft of the “private use and purposes bill" fell short in addressing a recreational sector within the cannabis industry, Tebogo voiced his faith in the changes presented by the second draft, and that it may be more in line with what is so drastically needed to satisfy both government and public stakeholders.
-“The tax revenue and employment benefits are swaying government and entities, including individuals who have voiced strong resistance to an inclusive master plan in the past".
-Emphasising the hope which was sparked two years ago at the State of the nation address, and then the subsequent withering of all progress during the Covid pandemic, it is with renewed faith that we see dialog manifesting as real opportunities, one of which is the recent post made available by government for establishing a cannabis desk within the presidency, essentially a technical cannabis and hemp advisory position, which hopes to amalgamate the chaos that has ensued as a result of the multitude of ministries and departments failing to see a common purpose.
-“A deep understanding of the culture and history of medicinal plants of this land, and not just the ability to grow is of upmost importance when considering applicants".
-BioMuti seem confident about where the general cannabis consensus has gradually shifted in governments views on open and decriminalised trade here in South Africa.
-Tebogo and the company has sought to invest at a fundamental level, and this is perhaps a lesson not to be taken lightly as the global cannabis industry “hits the ground rolling!”.
+He believes that legitimising current growers without suppressing their formalization into the market through unrealistic operational regulations is a critical step in moving forward.
+While the first draft of the "private use and purposes 'bill' fell short in addressing a recreational sector within the cannabis industry, Tebogo voiced his faith in the changes presented by the second draft and that it may be more in line with what is so drastically needed to satisfy both government and public stakeholders.
+"The tax revenue and employment benefits are swaying government and entities, including individuals who have voiced strong resilience to an inclusive master plan in the past".
+Emphasising the hope which was sparked two years ago at the State of the nation address and then the subsequent withering of all progress during the Covid pandemic, it is with renewed faith that we see dialogue manifesting as real opportunities, one of which is the recent post made available by the government for establishing a cannabis desk within the presidency, essentially a technical cannabis and hemp advisory position, which hopes to amalgamate the chaos that has ensued as a result of the multitude of ministries and departments failing to see a common purpose.
+"A deep understanding of the culture and history of medicinal plants of this land, and not just the ability to grow is of upmost importance when considering applicants".
+BioMuti seems confident about where the general cannabis consensus has gradually shifted in governments' views on open and decriminalised trade here in South Africa.
+Tebogo and the company have sought to invest at a fundamental level.
+This is perhaps a lesson not to be taken lightly as the global cannabis industry "hits the ground rolling!".

 Joining the race with Die Joint Koffiehuis en Kwekery